Tips for a Raised Bed Vegetable Garden

 Garden designer P. Allen Smith incorporated formal raised vegetable beds into the landscape at his Garden Home in Little Rock.

-The ideal width of a raised bed is 3-4 feet, so that veggies will be within an arm's reach from either side.
-If you're siting a raised bed against a fence, wall or other backdrop, the width should be more narrow so you can reach to the back of the bed.
+The ideal width of a raised bed is 3-4 feet so that veggies will be within arm's reach from either side.
+If you're siting a raised bed against a fence, wall or other backdrop, the width should be narrower so you can reach to the back of the bed.
 The ideal length of the bed is limited only by your space and materials.

 Easy DIYs